Another Recession Is Coming. How Should You Prepare?

 How common are recessions?

-As painful and devastating as national or global recessions are to live through, they are actually fairly common.
-The U.S. has been through 12 recessions in the last 78 years, or about one every 6.5 years.
+Despite how much planning goes into preventing them, recessions are actually fairly common.
+According to Investopedia.com, the U.S. has been through 14 recessions since the Great Depression ended about 84ish years ago.
+That works out to an average of about one every 6ish years.
 So are we on the verge of the next recession?

 What can you do now to prepare?

-So what can you do to prepare for the next recession?
-Here are 5 ways that you can build financial stability and security before a recession starts:
+So if we know that another recession is inevitable and that we’re kind of overdue for one, what can you do now to prepare?
+Here are 4 ways that you can build financial stability and security before the shit hits the fan:

-• Build an Emergency Fund: Keeping enough money to cover 3-6 months' worth of essential expenses in an interest-bearing, FDIC insured cash account can be the difference between navigating a downturn in relative comfort or total panic.
-Knowing that your expenses are covered for at least 3-6 months should you lose your job of experience serious financial setbacks can help you sleep a lot better at night.
-A healthy cash savings can also prevent selling investments to pay your bills at the worst possible time.
+Build an Emergency Fund: Everyone should aim to keep enough money in an interest-bearing, FDIC insured cash account – in other words, a savings account – to cover 3-6 months' worth of essential expenses.
+That can be the difference between navigating a downturn in relative comfort or total panic.
+Knowing that you’re covered for the next 3-6 months if you lose your job or experience a serious financial setback can help you sleep a lot better at night.
+And a healthy amount of cash can also prevent selling investments at the worst possible time just so you can cover your bills.
+And If you have an up & down income, I would suggest bumping that target up to 6-12 months’ worth of cash in a savings account.

-• Reduce Debt: Focus on paying off high-interest debts as much as possible.
-While it might feel like a big deal to carry a credit card balance now, it will quickly become unmanageable if your income slows or stops.
-Focus first on credit card debt and personal loans (rather than high-balance loans like mortgages and auto loans), as these high-interest debts can become a significant burden during tough times.
+Reduce Debt: While it might not feel like a big deal to carry a debt balance now, it will quickly become unmanageable if your income slows or stops.
+Focus first on high-interest debt like credit cards and personal loans – rather than high-balance loans like mortgages and auto loans – since these high-interest debts can become a significant burden during tough times.
+I really recommend focusing on reducing or eliminating high-interest debts as much as possible.

-• Understand your spending: We all pay for things or experiences that are nice, but not necessary – and that's totally fine.
-Understanding the difference between "nice to have" and "need to have" expenses, though, becomes critical during a recession.
-Which expenses could you cut if necessary?
+Understand your spending: We all pay for things or experiences that are nice, but not necessary – and that's totally fine.
+But understanding the difference between "nice to have" and "need to have" expenses becomes essential during a recession.
+So which expenses could you cut if necessary?
 Which could you reduce?
 Knowing the minimum income you need to cover basic spending will make a lot of decisions easier during a recession – and save you a lot of headache.
-(Want a quick way to manage essential & discretionary spending while saving the right amount?
-Click here to learn more.)
+For tips on managing your spending, check out this post on Low-Tech Cash Flow.

-Remember that the key to preparing for a recession is to make yourself more resilient and flexible well in advance.
-A strong cash savings, lower debt payments, a clear understanding of what you do (and do not) need to spend, investments that match your risk tolerance & time horizon, and options for alternate sources of income are great ways to build financial stability, security, and peace of mind.
-They can help you weather the bad times and open up new possibilities during the good times.
+Remember that the key is preparing for the next recession to make yourself more resilient and flexible well in advance.
+A strong cash savings, lower debt exposure, a clear understanding of what you do (and do not) need to spend, and owning investments that match your risk tolerance & time horizon can help you weather the bad times and open up new possibilities during the good times.
+I am confident that any and all of those strategies will help you be better prepared for economic uncertainty and improve both financial stability and security.

-Curious about your current financial well-being?
-Looking for potential weak spots that could use your attention?
-Click here to get started on your financial scorecard and receive a free personal assessment.
-These quick 2-3 minute assessments are great for spotting things that are going well, areas that need attention, and the most important conversations you should be having around money.
-Want to learn more?
-Click here.
+If you’re curious about your current financial well-being or looking for potential weak spots that could use your attention, go ahead and send me an email.
+I’ll send you some resources to help you spot the things that are going well, which areas need attention, and the most important conversations you should be having around money.

 Timothy Iseler, CFP®